 Troubleshooting your system response time can be a laborious process, so enlisting the assistance of an expert to diagnose the problem will be an excellent investment.
 Once they identify the issues, you can develop a plan to improve your system performance that will balance your business issues with available technology so that your end result meets your short- and long-term company needs.

 Security and the steps to maintain it remain a hot topic.
 Safeguarding your computer system should always be a high priority, and it is an increasingly critical part of protecting the interests of your company.
 The internet is being used more and more to manage your business–customer management, payroll, purchasing, tax planning, and so much more–and the risk of business interruptions from internet attacks is increasing as well.

 Installing new software and hardware to manage your security might lead to problems or compatibility issues with other components.
 When this happens, you must choose whether to upgrade your system to accommodate the new security tools or do nothing and leave yourself exposed to attacks that could harm your business.
 Among all others, this may be the most important reason to invest in a system upgrade.

 Reason 4: Business Growth

 If your business has grown through increased sales, acquisitions, new employees, or if you have expanded or purchased new facilities, then you may feel the need for a computer system upgrade due

 to productivity issues.
 System slowdowns or difficulty connecting to the network or the internet might mean that the network needs to be upgraded to handle the extra demand from additional employees.

 If your business is faced with any of the indicators that we have discussed, then it is time to upgrade your computer system.
-Begin the process with a list of your requirements for information management and other applications and consult with an expert to validate your requirements as well as to understand which technology and which vendor makes sense for your particular business.
-Then you and your CFO should develop a plan for implementing the upgrade in the most cost-effective way that.
+Begin the process with a list of your requirements for information management and other applications and consult with an expert to validate your requirements as well as to understand which technology and vendor makes sense for your particular business.
+Then you and your CFO should develop a plan for implementing the upgrade in the most cost-effective way.